Venice Film Festival Crowns Female Frankenstein with Emma Stone: A Festival Marked by Hollywood Strike and #metoo Movement

 Peter Sarsgaard

-“If we lose this battle, our industry will only be the first of many others to fall,” he prophesied: medicine or the conduct of war could in turn be entrusted to artificial intelligence, which would “opens the way to atrocities”.
+“If we lose this battle, our industry will only be the first of many others to fall,” he prophesied: medicine or the conduct of war might in turn be entrusted to artificial intelligence, which would “opens the way to atrocities”.

 PHOTO TIZIANA FABI, AGENCE FRANCE-PRESSE